xnought/dot.f90/README.md

 # dot.f90

 Hello Wolrd dot product script for fortran90.
-Sped up with `make build-fast` to product the `fdot` executable which uses openmp for parallel processing.
+Sped up with `make build-fast` to produce the `fdot` executable which uses openmp for parallel processing.

 ```fortran
 integer function dot(A, B)